iggypcnfsky/Book_SEED_25/README.md

-# The Seed of Ascendance - A Book Series
+# THE SEED - A Book Series

 ## Overview

-"The Seed of Ascendance" is a multi-book series spanning from ancient pre-Columbian times to a post-human future.
+"THE SEED" is a multi-book series spanning from ancient pre-Columbian times to a post-human future.
 It follows the discovery and unfolding mystery of **The Seed Symbol**, a recurring motif that appears across time and space, connecting ancient wisdom, human evolution, technological advancement, and the ultimate destiny of consciousness.

 ## The Seed Symbol